rutwiksaraf/Redactify/README.md

 4. Dates use common english-language date formats.

 ### Known bugs and issues
+1. The hardcoded patterns for dates, phone numbers, and addresses may not cover all possible formats encountered in real-world data.
+For instance, international phone number formats are not fully supported.
-1. If file formats vary widely or include unexpected entity types, redaction may not be fully accurate.
+2. If file formats vary widely or include unexpected entity types, redaction may not be fully accurate.
-2. Text formatting may be disrupted in the final output, especially when multiple entity types are redacted close together.
+3. Text formatting may be disrupted in the final output, especially when multiple entity types are redacted close together.
-3. Matching conceptual terms is case-sensitive and dependent on the accuracy of phrase matching.
+4. Matching conceptual terms is case-sensitive and dependent on the accuracy of phrase matching.